Last modified October 6, 2020, 8:56 a.m.

 Students who have one of our all-access meal plans will still have unlimited, all-access entry to UGA’s dining commons.
 While we are temporarily adjusting some dining operations and menus in response to COVID-19, we are focusing on providing as extensive of a menu as possible during this time and are not limiting the number of times an all-access meal plan participant can visit the dining commons.

-What items are on the to-go menu?
+Can I take food to-go from a residential dining commons?
+What items are on the menu?

 How will I get a fountain drink?

 As one of our customer service enhancements this fall, we will have contact-free mobile pours at the Coca-Cola freestyle machines in both retail locations and the dining commons.
 You will use your phone to scan a QR code and choose which drink you'd like.
 You can see more details in the video to the right.
+You can also use a No-Touch Tool to push firmly to activate buttons.
+Free No-Touch Tools are available from cashiers while supplies last.
+(You can also use them to open doors!)

 - Download Grubhub app